SEMC Re-opening Access Policies 2021

 1. Krios operations – remote sessions

 - SEMC will continue remote operations for our autoloader systems where a SEMC operational staff member will remotely collect data for users.
-Users may email, phone call, or set up video conferences to coordinate with operators.
+To coordinate with operators users may email, and if helpful setup phone calls/video conferences, with the operations team at emg [at] nysbc.org.

 - We aim to load 2 users in a cassette and we will guarantee up to 2 grids per Krios day (a total of 4 grids for a 2-day session).
 We are waiving the clipping fee for up to 2-grids/day.
 Most likely we’ll have room for additional grids, but it is not covered.
 We recommend users drop off no more than 2 grid boxes/buttons maximum per Krios session.